What is Colonoscopy Procedure?

 • Hydration: Adequate hydration is essential for a healthy digestive system.
 Drink plenty of water throughout the day to keep your digestive tract functioning optimally.

-• Regular Exercise: Engaging in regular physical activity promotes overall health, including digestive well-being.
+• Regular Exercise: Regular physical activity promotes overall health, including digestive well-being.
 Aim for at least 30 minutes of moderate exercise most days of the week.

 • Screenings and Follow-Ups: Depending on the results of your Colonoscopy, your doctor might recommend regular screenings or follow-up appointments.
 Adhering to these recommendations is crucial for ongoing colorectal health.